kichkasch/BlockYoutubeInPfsenseDNS/README.md

 ### Prerequesites:

-- You need a firewall running pfsense (working successful with CE 2.8.1)
+- You need a firewall running pfsense (working successful with CE 2.8.1); the out of the box DNS resolver of pfsense includes a functionality "Domain Overrides", which we will take advantage of.
 - On that firewall you have API access enabled using the package pfrest (https://pfrest.org/); export an API key as documented on that page (https://pfrest.org/AUTHENTICATION_AND_AUTHORIZATION/#api-key-authentication)
 - You need to provide your details (IP of pfsense and API key) in the .env file